 The above two types of risks are going to cost a small business owner money over time.
 The insurable risks can be eliminated via insurance.
 It is important to understand that the competition is generally doing the same thing in minimizing these types of risks.
 They too have to comply with the law and purchase workman’s compensation insurance, provide professional liability insurance and in many banking relationship situations have to provide liability coverage for property, plant, and equipment including vehicles.
 Many of the other types of covered risks such as tenant insurance, life insurance, and key man insurance can be easily paid for by adjusting the price of the product or service by about 1 -3% depending on your industry.
 In general, it is not very expensive to obtain this type of coverage.

 Only health insurance is a significant monetary issue for the small business operation.
 Currently the new health insurance law does not require those businesses with less than 50 employees to purchase this insurance.
 But many small businesses purchase this insurance in order to provide insurance to the owner and the owner’s family.
 In general this type of insurance costs around $600 to $900 per month per employee.
 Assuming an average payout per employee of $40,000 per year, health insurance can cost an employer around 18% of the average gross payroll.
 This can be offset via a sharing plan with the employees.
 Most small businesses use a 50-50 sharing of this cost.
-So in general, an employer is looking at 9 to 10% of the gross payroll as the company’s cost for health insurance.
+In general, an employer is looking at 9 to 10% of the gross payroll as the company’s cost for health insurance.
 In a pure service related business operation, the payroll is about 60% of the total service revenue.
 Therefore, health insurance under a shared cost plan is going to run about 5 to 6% of the total revenue.
-So the profit related to the service should be adjusted this amount to provide the necessary funds to pay for health insurance.
+The profit related to the service should be adjusted this amount to provide the necessary funds to pay for health insurance.
 For product driven operations, the profit should be adjusted 3 to 4% to create the necessary funds to address health insurance.

 In addressing and calculating the amount of profit adjustment to deal with uninsurable risks the owner of the small business must first rank the most likely risk that will unfold.
 Divide the group into the external and internal types.

 The EXTERNAL types of risk have the greatest impact on the profit percentage because of the limited control factor.
 The most likely external risk is competition.
 The key is to understand the marginal contribution element of the sale.
 This marginal contribution is different in value for a restaurant than for a manufacturer of widgets.
 If the threshold of investment to get into your field of business is low, there is a likelihood of competition in the near future.
 A good example of this is a tree cutting business.
 One only needs to be physically fit and own a good chainsaw and ropes.
-So here the threshold to get in is very low.
+Here the threshold to get in is very low.
 Whereas for the small manufacturer it is a different ballgame; let’s use a small brewery as an example.
 The still equipment and bottling process along with the necessary facilities will run more than $500,000 to get involved and this does eliminate a very large portion of the population from brewing distillates.

 To determine the contribution margin is relatively easy.
 With proper accounting the owner can calculate the contribution margin per sale.
 If the contribution margin is more than 50%, then the owner will require a higher profit percentage to offset the contribution losses in the future from competition.
 As the contribution margin decreases, the profit percentage needed to pool funds to offset the losses from competition decreases in almost a linear fashion.
 The goal is to offset about 18 months of potential losses associated with competition.
 Eighteen months is used as the time duration it customarily takes an existing business to regain market share associated with the entrance of new competition.
 The contribution margin is used to offset overhead and administrative expenses.
 For most small businesses it takes 10 months of contribution margin to pay for the entire year of overhead and administrative costs.
 Therefore, 2 months of contribution margin generates the profit for the company.
-So mathematically, 17 percent of the contribution margin is the amount needed to offset competition costs.
-So the profit adjustment is 17% of the contribution margin to offset new competition.
+Mathematically, 17 percent of the contribution margin is the amount needed to offset competition costs.
+The profit adjustment is 17% of the contribution margin to offset new competition.
 Therefore, if your contribution margin is 18%, then the profit adjustment associated with competition is 3.06% (18% contribution margin * 17% of the contribution margin for the two months of profit).
 Other types of external risk should have an adjustment less than the competition adjustment.
 For most small businesses, the external types of uninsurable risks add about 4 to 7% to the profit requirement.

 INTERNAL types of uninsurable risks are more likely to happen but the cost can be minimized via prevention methods (identification of the issues, prioritizing, and taking action).
 Below are examples of different types of businesses and the reality an entrepreneur faces.

 - When an operation employs many young adults across both genders (ages 18 to 30) you should be greatly concerned about sexual issues.
 If you think it’s not going to happen, you are greatly mistaken.
-So it is important to focus resources on training and identifying potential relationship issues.
+It is important to focus resources on training and identifying potential relationship issues.
 You almost need to broadcast that sexual harassment or activity is grounds for immediate termination.

 - If your company is equipment intensive and this equipment poses life threatening harm, such as high speed cutting devices (saws, blades, chopping devices, chippers etc.) then there is never enough training.
 Make sure there is adequate safety equipment for all personnel.
 The equipment itself is well maintained and inspected regularly.
 Use the Department of Labor’s guidelines for compliance for safety (OSHA).